-There is a na{\"i}ve notion of topological group cohomology for a topological group $G$ and a continuous $G$-module $A$.
+There is a simple notion of topological group cohomology for a topological group $G$ and a continuous $G$-module $A$.
 It is the cohomology of the complex of continuous cochains with respect to the usual group differential.
 This is what we call ``globally continuous'' group cohomology and denote it by $H^{n}_{\globc}(G,A)$.
-It cannot encode the topology of $G$ appropriately, for instance $H^{2}_{\globc}(G,A)$ can only describe abelian extensions which are topologically trivial bundles.
+It cannot encode the topology of $G$ appropriately, for instance $H^{2}_{\globc}(G,A)$ only describes abelian extensions which are topologically trivial bundles.
 However, in case $G$ is contractible it will turn out that the more elaborate cohomology groups from above coincide with $H^{n}_{\globc}(G,A)$.
 In this sense, the deviation from the above cohomology groups from being the globally continuous ones measures the non-triviality of the topology of $G$.
-On the other hand, the comparison between $H^{n}_{\globc}(G,A)$ and the other cohomology groups for topologically trivial \emph{coefficients} $A$ will give rise to a comparison theorem between the other cohomology groups.
-It is this circle of ideas that the present article is about.
+On the other hand, the comparison between $H^{n}_{\globc}(G,A)$ and the other cohomology theories for topologically trivial \emph{coefficients} $A$ will lead to a comparison theorem between the other cohomology theories.
+It is this circle of ideas that the present article is about.\\

 The paper is organized as follows.
-In the first section we review the construction and provide the basic facts of what we call locally continuous group cohomology $H^{n}_{\locc}(G,A)$ (respectively the locally smooth cohomology $H^{n}_{\locs}(G,A)$ for $G$ a Lie group and $A$ a smooth $G$-module).
-Since it will become important in the sequel we highlight in particular that for loop contractible coefficients these cohomology groups coincide with the globally continuous (respectively smooth) cohomology groups $H^{n}_{\globc}(G,A)$ (respectively $H^{n}_{\globs}(G,A)$).
+In the first section we review the construction and provide the basic facts of what we call locally continuous group cohomology $H^{n}_{\locc}(G,A)$ (respectively locally smooth cohomology $H^{n}_{\locs}(G,A)$ for $G$ a Lie group and $A$ a smooth $G$-module).
+Since it will become important in the sequel we highlight in particular that for loop contractible\footnote{$A$ is called \emph{loop-contractible} if there exists a contracting homotopy $\rho\from [0,1]\times A\to A$ such that $\rho_{t}\from A\to A$ is a group homomorphism for each $t\in [0,1]$.} coefficients these cohomology groups coincide with the globally continuous (respectively smooth) cohomology groups $H^{n}_{\globc}(G,A)$ (respectively $H^{n}_{\globs}(G,A)$).
 In the second section we then introduce what we call simplicial continuous cohomology $H^{n}_{\simpc}(G,A)$ and construct a comparison morphism $H^{n}_{\simpc}(G,A)\to H^{n}_{\locc}(G,A)$.
 The third section explains how simplicial cohomology may be computed in a way similar to computing sheaf cohomology via \v{C}ech cohomology (the fact that this gives indeed $H^{n}_{\simpc}(G,A)$ will have to wait until the next section).